Varad32/Airline-Customer-Holiday-Booking-Dataset/README.md

 2. Evaluating the impact of different services (e.g., in-flight meals, extra baggage allowance) on customers' booking decisions.
 3. Assessing the relationship between booking lead time and customer choices.
 4. Analyzing the popularity of various routes and flight schedules.
+5. Investigating the influence of booking channels on customer behavior.